Budget 2025

 Earlier this year, the Community Strategic Plan (CSP) 'Your Community, Your Plan' conversation compiled information about the hopes and dreams of Orange residents for our community.

-All Councils across the state are required under the Local Government Act to deliver a range of long-term planning and financial management documents, in a process known as Independent Planning & Reporting (IP&R).
+All Councils across the state are required under the Local Government Act to deliver a range of long-term planning and financial management documents, in a process known as Integrated Planning & Reporting (IP&R).

-The CSP's engagement report has since been to Council and the draft CSP is also now on display for community comment.
+The CSP's engagement report has since been to Council and the draft CSP is on display for community comment.

 In this next stage of the conversation, Orange City Council aims to check back with the community.
 It's important that we're as sure as we can be that what we heard is what you said.